tategakibunko/nehan.js/README.md

 ```

 ### important notice about css properties in nehan.js
-Notice that camel case is not allowed for css properties.
+Note that camel case is not allowed for css properties.

 - "font-size":16 => OK
 - "fontSize":16 => NG